 Estimates of PTSD prevalence in the overall Veteran population do not generalize to Veterans who use VA health care.
 According to the NHRVS national survey of Veterans, the prevalence of lifetime PTSD was 23% in VA users and 7% in Veterans who do not use VA.(4) The prevalence of current PTSD was 13% in VA users and 4% in Veterans who do not use VA.

 VA's Northeast Program Evaluation Center produces an annual data sheet that provides an overview of the PTSD patient population receiving health care in the VA.
 Veterans are defined as meeting a diagnosis of PTSD if they had received at least 2 visits or one inpatient/residential stay with a diagnosis of PTSD in the prior year.
-Of the 6 million total Veterans served, about 11% who used VA health care in fiscal year 2021 were diagnosed with PTSD: approximately 10% of men and 19% of women.(10) Prevalence data in 2021 was much higher among those Veterans who served in Iraq and/or Afghanistan: 24% overall, and 24% and 25% in men and women, respectively.(11)
+Of the 5.8 million total Veterans served in fiscal year 2024, approximately 14% of men and 24% of women were diagnosed with PTSD.(10)

 Impact